 Regular Meetings

 Regular Meetings of the Committee shall be open and public.
-If a recommendation is made by the CAO that a Regular Meeting be canceled or changed, the Committee or the Co-Chairs may cancel the Regular Meeting or fix another time thereof.
+If a recommendation is made by DPH that a Regular Meeting be canceled or changed, the Committee or the Co-Chairs may cancel the Regular Meeting or fix another time thereof.
 Written notice of cancellation or of a change in a Regular Meeting time must be given at least seventy-two (72) hours before the scheduled time of such Regular Meeting.
 The Committee must hold a minimum of 4 meetings per year.

 Special Meetings